Ken11514/AAE2004_t1_GP8/Task _1/readme.md

-# Task objecttive
+## Introduction
- Find an appropriate aircraft model that acheve minimun cost for each scenario for the challenge assigned
+In this task, we are going to find the best aircraft models with minimum cost for the shortest route found for the given challenge keeping the needs of passsengers in mind.

 ## Our Map
 ![Task%201/map.png](https://github.com/Ken11514/AAE2004_t1_GP8/blob/main/images/map.png)